 Browse through our timber home designs to find inspiration for your custom floor plan.
-Search by architectural style or size, or use the lifestyle filter to get ideas for how Riverbend’s design group can create a custom layout to meet your individual needs.
+Search by architectural style or size, or use the lifestyle filter to get ideas for how Riverbend’s design group can create a custom timber house layout to meet your individual needs.
 All of our plans are completely customizable so that everything can be modified.
-After you look through our portfolio, we hope that you entrust Riverbend with the custom design of your timber frame home.
+After you look through our floor plan portfolio, we hope that you entrust Riverbend with the custom design of your timber frame home.

 Perhaps no architectural style is more identifiable with a timber frame home than a barn.
 The tradition of timber framing spread from east coast barns to midwest farm homes and eventually to the ranches of the West.
 We have put a collection of barn and ranch style floor plan concepts together below.
 See which of these design ideas inspire your custom timber home plan.

 Craftsman homes take pride in the natural beauty of natural building materials, so the exposed beams and trusses of timber framing are right at home in this style.
 Stone chimneys and porches also feature prominently and help tie the homes to the landscape.
 Craftsman homes are one to two stories tall with low roof lines and covered porches.